Persevering

 • Try to understand everything without guides or assistance.

-Use deliberate practice to get really good at “hard skills”:
+Use deliberate practice to become utterly perfect at “hard skills”:

 • Deliberate practice works for anything that’s: